AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/confirm.md

 title: Confirmation widget
 ---

-The Magento confirmation widget implements a modal pop-up window with the cancel and confirmation button.It is an [extension](https://glossary.magento.com/extension) of the [Magento modal widget].
+The confirmation widget implements a modal pop-up window with the cancel and confirmation button.It is an [extension](https://glossary.magento.com/extension) of the [modal widget].

 The confirmation [widget](https://glossary.magento.com/widget) source is [`<Magento_Ui_module_dir>/view/base/web/js/modal/confirm.js`].